 Wonky blood sugar — coupled with caffeine from any chocolate you might have consumed — can mess with your sleep on Oct.
 31. Plan to go to bed at your regular time on Nov.
 1 and aim for at least eight hours of shut-eye.
 This way, you can wake up the next day feeling like Halloween never happened.
 (Related: “Exhausted?
 Scrimping on Sleep Is Hazardous to Your Health.”)

-Sometimes you don’t get as many trick-or-treaters as you predict, whether it’s because the weather chases them off or because you turn off all the lights.
-Sometimes your kids bring home an astounding haul because they’ve figured out which neighborhoods give out the good stuff.
-What do you do with all that extra candy?
+Sometimes you don’t get as many trick-or-treaters as you predict, whether the weather chases them off or because you turn off all the lights.
+Sometimes your kids bring home an astounding haul because they’ve figured out who gives out the good stuff.
+What do you do with all that candy?
 You can freeze it for a rainy day — even Gummies if that’s your thing.
 LifeSavvy has a handy guide to how long you can keep chocolate and candy in the freezer.
 You can use it in baked goods, too.
 (Is this the year you finally find time to decorate a gingerbread house?)

-To make all that candy disappear fast, though, take it to the office (somebody else’s office) or, better yet, donate it to a local charity or your local dentist.
-(It’s a thing: My dentist buys back candy for $1 a pound and donates the candy to overseas troops.)
+To make all that candy disappear fast, though, take it to the office or, better yet, donate it to a local charity or your dentist.